 Re-design Friends website

-Build Disc Golf shelter for use during tourneys for registrations, scoring, and awards ceremonies.
+Build Disc Golf shelter for use during tourneys for registration, scoring, and awards ceremonies.

 Continue to help Second Harvest by hosting Ice Bowls.